What is an Asset Class? Understanding Capital Markets

 Returns: Appreciation of value.

-Risk: Market risk and fraud risk.
-In some cases, highly volatile, with little transparency or regulation.
+Risk: Market, counterparty credit and fraud risk.
+In some cases highly volatile.

 Typology: Cash, deposit, certificate of deposit.